 Engineer your transition.

 Cross-campus students are students who are currently in another School or College at UW-Madison.
-Students in another School or College at UW-Madison must first attend a College of Engineering information session to be eligible to attend CoE drop-in advising hours.
+Students in another School or College at UW-Madison must first complete the College of Engineering Informational Tutorial to be eligible to attend CoE drop-in advising hours.

 Frequently Asked Questions